 “Look!” he exclaimed.
 “The sky is blue!”

 Sarah regarded the sky thoughtfully.
-“I don't think it is, she replied.I think it is black.”
+“I don't think it is,” she replied.“I think it is black.”
 They both stood there considering the night sky.
 Then Sarah turned to me.

 “What do you think?” she asked.